mirisuzanne/mia/content/posts/code/misc/components.md

   title='Auto-Registered Custom Elements w/ Shadow DOM' ) }}

+I'll also keep playing with WebC.
 I think some of the same API design principles can apply.
-Let the light DOM handle content wherever possible.
+Let the light DOM handle content wherever possible, and add progressive enhancements from either JS or shadow DOM or both.

-As I understand it,
+It seems like the downside
+of writing HTML in HTML
-the downside here is
+with the `<template>` tag is
-how to distribute a component
-written in HTML.
+getting it into a website.
 Even within my own projects,
-I would have to render the templates on every page where they are needed.
+I would have to render the template instructions on every page where they are needed.
-There are no HTML imports.
+HTML imports never happened.
 I imagine that's why
 every example I've seen
-wraps the template in a JavaScript module, which can be more easily imported.
+wraps the template in a JavaScript module, which can be easily imported on any page.

 Declarative shadow DOM
 doesn't really seem to help that problem.